-Calling 911 emergency services is often seen as a lifeline for victims of battering.
-However, the risks to a victim when law enforcement intervenes can be significant.
-A batterer can easily turn the system against her or punish her because law enforcement got involved.
-Victims of ongoing battering who physically defend themselves are far too commonly arrested.
-The costs of punishment from the batterer or an arrest can be high: unemployment, loss of housing, and concerns about children, to name a few.
-Victims can benefit greatly from support, information and advocacy as soon as possible following law enforcement intervention, yet many advocacy programs do not have a practice in place in their communities of connecting with victims immediately following a law enforcement intervention.
+Calling 911 emergency services is often seen as a lifeline for survivors of battering.
+However, the risks to a survivor when law enforcement intervenes can be significant.
+A batterer can easily turn the system against the victim or punish the victim because law enforcement got involved.
+Survivors of ongoing abuse who physically defend themselves are far too commonly arrested.
+The costs of punishment from the batterer or an arrest can be high: unemployment, loss of housing, risk to immigration status, and concerns about children, to name a few.
+Survivors can benefit greatly from support, information and advocacy as soon as possible following law enforcement intervention, yet many advocacy programs do not have a protocol in place in their communities that connects with survivors immediately following a law enforcement intervention.

-Implementing an advocacy-initiated response (AIR) can provide critical information about upcoming court processes, resources available to help with court proceedings, and support available for coping with other aspects of life affected by a batterer’s behavior.
-A confidential advocate can help a victim in ways no one else can – from making sure she understands her rights in the criminal justice process to helping her evaluate risks she may face because of criminal legal intervention.
-Proactively reaching out to victims at this highly stressful time, with confidential advocacy, can increase safety and produce better outcomes for victims.
+Implementing an advocacy-initiated response (AIR) can provide critical information about upcoming court processes, resources available to help with court proceedings, access to civil legal remedies, and support available for coping with other aspects of life affected by a batterer’s behavior.
+A confidential advocate can help survivors in ways no one else can – from making sure they understand their rights in the criminal legal process to helping them evaluate additional risks they may face because of criminal legal intervention.
+Proactively reaching out to survivors at this highly stressful time, with confidential advocacy, can increase safety and produce better outcomes for survivors.

 This Make the Call Toolkit offers a free, on-demand resource for advocacy programs to explore, adapt, and implement the AIR model to connect victims of battering with community-based advocacy as soon as possible after law enforcement has responded to a domestic violence 911 call.
 Use it to learn about the model and consider key questions for advocacy programs exploring whether and how to implement AIR.
 It will take 20-30 minutes to read the content, and you can watch 12 short videos (each approximately a minute and a half in length).
 You can also link to research, articles, and other resources to increase your knowledge and capacity.
 At the end, you will find templates for policies and procedures to adapt to your own area.
 Praxis is also available to help if you want individual support to implement AIR in your community.
 We have supported many rural advocacy programs implement AIR in their communities.